MM in Commercial Music

 - Demonstrate the ability to sight-read a selection provided by the faculty adjudicators.

 Instrumentalists should be prepared to perform one piece as a soloist (can be accompanied or unaccompanied).
+String players must play their choice of one major 3-octave scale and its parallel minor scale along with their respective arpeggio systems.

 - Contact the Graduate Music Secretary for more details concerning the live audition, interview, and specific voice, keyboard, or instrument requirements.